-Snap-on recorded costs of \$6.4 million for exit and disposal activities in 2013 as compared to \$16.5 million of such costs in 2012.
+Snap-on recorded costs for exit and disposal activities of \$6.5 million and \$6.4 million in 2014 and 2013, respectively.
 See Note 7 to the Consolidated Financial Statements for information on Snap-on's exit and disposal activities.